antoniomika/sish/README.md

 ## Preparation

-To use sish you need to update your A DNS record for using sish.
+To use sish you need to update your DNS  settings to wildcard DNS record.
-Add **A** DNS record with * value to your IP address for using sish.
+Add **A** DNS record with * value to IP address of your server.

 ## Deploy